Exploring Africa’s Heights: A Five-Day Mount Kenya Hiking Adventure

 We left Nithi Camp after breakfast and set out on the steady hike toward Mintos, climbing another 600 meters to reach 4,200.
 The trail was a mix of soft boggy patches and rough volcanic rock.
 The air was cooler and thinner now, enough to notice the difference from the day before.

 Strange-looking giant groundsels dotted the moorland — shaggy, Dr. Seuss–like plants that somehow thrive in the alpine zone — while tufts of grass and scattered volcanic rock covered the ground.
-Every so often the clouds shifted, and we caught glimpses of Gorges Valley and, far below, the dark waters of Lake Michaelson.
+Every so often, the clouds shifted, and we caught glimpses of Gorges Valley and, far below, the dark waters of Lake Michaelson.

 Clouds wrapped around the top, hiding and revealing it in turns.
-I hadn’t really been nervous about summit day until then, but standing there looking up at the mountain, I felt nervous and excited all at once.
+I hadn’t really been nervous about summit day until then, but standing there looking up at the mountain, I felt anxious and excited all at once.

 The rest of the afternoon was quiet.
 We had an early dinner, laid out our gear, and crawled into our tents long before dark.
 Tomorrow was summit day.